Ginkgo Is A Tried & Trusted Herbal Medicine | Amoils.comtweet

 The seeds are also roasted and eaten as a snack and can be used in soups, stir fries and stews but some people will suffer side effects from roasted ginkgo seeds such as diarrhea, nausea, indigestion, vomiting, allergic skin reactions.
 Be aware that fresh ginkgo seeds or too many roasted ginkgo seeds can even lead to breathing difficulty, seizures, unconsciousness and death.

-Edible oil is also obtained from the seeds.
+Edible oil is also obtained from the seeds

 The health benefits of ginkgo are numerous and include:

-- To treat sexual dysfunction.
+- Treating sexual dysfunction.
 Since Gingko biloba improves blood flow, and especially microcirculation, it is helpful to increase blood flow to the genitals by stimulating the action of the endothelium derived relaxing factor and appears to be very effective in the treatment of erectile dysfunction caused by a lack of proper blood flow to the genitals.

-- To enhance blood circulation.
+- Enhancing blood circulation.

-- To treat tinnitus.
+- Treating tinnitus.

-Ginkgo leaves contain two types of chemicals (flavonoids and terpenoids) believed to have potent antioxidant properties.
+Ginkgo leaves contain two types of chemicals (flavonoids and terpenoids) believed to have potent antioxidant properties

 Antioxidants are substances that attack free radicals – those compounds in the body that damage cell membranes, tamper with DNA and even cause cell death.
 Free radicals occur naturally in the body and increase in number with aging.
 But environmental toxins (including ultraviolet light, radiation, cigarette smoking and air pollution) can also increase the number of free radicals.